negregg/seng560calcuator/README.md

-# Basic Math Calculator
+# Simple Math Calculator

 ## Overview

-A basic math calculator written in Python math calculator written in Python 3.
+A simple math calculator written in Python math calculator written in Python 3.
 This calculator provides Text User Interface (TUI) that allows a user to do simple math operations such as addition, substraction, multiplication, and division.
 This application utilizies the